 Working in Shenzhen

-With a population nearing 20 million, there is no shortage of work in Shenzhen and qualified teachers will have their pick of jobs.
+With a population nearing 20 million, there is no shortage of work in Shenzhen people looking to teach in China will have their pick of jobs.
 Also, because Shenzhen is a tier 1 city, expect salaries to be on the higher end of the scale with lots of perks like housing thrown in.
 Outside of the classroom, teachers will find it hard not to meet other foreigners as the city has tremendous appeal.
 Most expats are located in the Shekou area, though that is slowly changing with the emergence of the Futian (financial) district.

 The majority of Shenzhen’s popular didn’t live there 30 years making it difficult to find even a semblance of culture.
 The city is changing daily with new things being built and you will be hard pressed to find any kind of cultural string that binds together the residents.